 Our chakras are energy centers in our body where the spiritual energies and physical energies meet.
 Sometimes these energy centers can become blocked or overactive.
 To restore balance to your chakras, try this chakra balancing meditation.
 It will leave you peaceful, energized and connected.

-Before we talk about performing chakra balancing meditation, let’s have a brief look at the chakra system.
+First of all, let’s have a brief look at the chakra system.

 What is the chakra system?